artur-gajewski/FileBank/README.md

 # FileBank module for Zend Framework 2

-This module provides a way to store files in a structured database and file accessors to obtain the file for download without the need to setup public folders and worry about security.
-This is an initial version of the package, see the bottom of this README for upcoming features.
+This module provides a way to store files in a structured database and file accessors to obtain the file for download or display without the need to setup public folders and worry about security and htaccess configurations.

+View Helper is also provided for access to file's download URL as well as file information.

+This module is in active development stage.
+See the bottom of this README for upcoming features.

 Requirements: